storyteller/Storyteller/documentation/documentation/ui/spec-editor.md

 Individual cells in the specification are edited by either textbox's, checkbox's, or select box's depending on the type of cell.
 Only the active cell is shown in an editable form.
 All other cells are in a "preview" mode to enhance the legibility of the specification while editing (this was a major shortcoming in Storyteller 1-2).

 <[img:content/images/editing/editing-cells.png;Editing Cells]>

-## Specification Expiration

-At the top left of the specification editor is a small control to review and edit the specification expiration date for this specification.

-See <[linkto:documentation/expiration]> for more information.

 ## The Specification Outline and Step "Containers"